danielsz/android-oauth2-client/README.md

 ## Donations

 As most developers, I'm working on multiple projects in parallel.
-If this project is important to you, you're welcome to signal it to me by sending me a donation via paypal (or gittip).
-To send money via paypal, use the email address in my github profile and specify in the subject it's for mmailer.
+If this project is important to you, you're welcome to signal it to me by sending me a donation via paypal or gittip.
+For paypal, use the email address in my github profile and specify in the subject it's for the OAuth2 client.
 On [gittip](http://www.gittip.com/danielsz/ "Gittip"), my username is danielsz.
-Thank you in advance.
+Thank you.